-Paradoxically, travelling quickly makes you part of a community, and what better way to become part of it than by renting your home out on a site like Airbnb?
+Paradoxically, traveling quickly makes you part of a community and what better way to become part of it than by renting your home out on a site like Airbnb?
 Moreover, who doesn’t need a little bit of cash to fund that next trip?

 So, what’s a traveler to do?
 Something that’s really helped in the past is having one of my properties listed on Airbnb, so now I’m considering listing another property.
 The question is, is Airbnb the best place to do that?

 You might not be aware of this, but there are two other sites out there that can compete with Airbnb: HomeAway and VRBO.
 These are sites that give comprehensive listings of rooms, flats, and houses to rent in various places around the world.
 I’ve purposefully excluded couch-surfing from the conceptualization here since that is a whole different concept.

 The difference between Airbnb, HomeAway and VRBO:

 This question was first brought to my attention by a friend from Poland, who was struggling with the same decision between Airbnb, VRBO, and HomeAway.
 The original poster asked specifically about the site’s policies on reviews, but here we’ll focus more on how to use the sites and which might be better for your needs on the whole.